OK-CodeClinic/Build_a_Video_Streaming_App_on_AWS_Cloud/README.md

 After creating the CloudFront distribution, you'll be provided with a CloudFront Domain Name.
 This is the URL where your React app will be accessible once deployed.

 ## Step 5: Update react.js video source.
-- The video source will be the cloudfront distribution url and the videom file key in the s3 bucket, the url should be luike this ; https://d2xpign8lqkkjx.cloudfront.net/SuperbVideo.mp4
+- The video source will be the cloudfront distribution url and the videom file key in the s3 bucket, the url should be like this ; https://d2xpign8lqkkjx.cloudfront.net/SuperbVideo.mp4

 ## Step 5: Set Up Ec2 Instance where React.js app will be running